-An exciting new development for the red squirrel project in mid Wales!
+An exciting new development for the red squirrel project in mid-Wales!

 The information and research that we undertake as part of the MWRSP is vital for improving conditions for red squirrels.
 Research evidence helps us to better understand where our conservation efforts need to be focused.

-We can also use this information to encourage other Project participants such as land owners, Natural Resources Wales and the Welsh Government about how we can all work towards conservation goals to benefit wildlife.
+We can also use this information to encourage other Project participants such as land owners, Natural Resource Wales and the Welsh Government about how we can all work towards conservation goals to benefit wildlife.

 This will ensure we can: